owstack/bch-payment-protocol/docs/index.md

 var refund_to = payment.get('refund_to');
 var memo = payment.get('memo');

-// send the transaction to the bitcoin network
+// send the transaction to the bitcoin cash network
 ```

 ## Send a Payment Acknowledgement